SOUTH CAROLINA CORPORATION DISSOLUTION

-A South Carolina Corporation is created when the SC Secretary of State approves the Articles of Incorporation.
+A South Carolina Corporation is created when the SC Secretary of State approves the Formation Documents - Articles of Incorporation.

 A record of the South Carolina Corporation is added to the list of Corporations which have officially registered with